Funding Career Pathways: A Federal Funding Toolkit for States

-- Using the Toolkit
+- Using the Toolkit;

-- Funding Options Worksheet
+- Funding Options Worksheet; and

-- Federal Program Summaries (see below for links to individual Program Summaries)
+- Federal Program Summaries (see below for links to individual program summaries).

 Federal Program Summaries

-Workforce Investment Act Title I: Youth
+- Workforce Innovation and Opportunity Act Title I: Youth;

-Trade Adjustment Assistance
+- Trade Adjustment Assistance;

-Registered Apprenticeship and Pre-Apprenticeship
+- Registered Apprenticeship and Pre-Apprenticeship;

-Carl D. Perkins Career and Technical Education Act
+- Carl D. Perkins Career and Technical Education Act;

-Temporary Assistance for Needy Families
+- Temporary Assistance for Needy Families; and

-Supplemental Nutrition Assistance Program Employment and Training
+- Supplemental Nutrition Assistance Program Employment and Training.

-Use the new appendix, Federal Funding for Support Services, to identify federal programs that can be used for a range of support services that help students persist in and complete career pathways.
+Use the appendix, Federal Funding for Support Services, to identify federal programs that can be used for a range of support services that help students persist in and complete career pathways.